Prabowo Subianto 2024 presidential campaign: Controversies

 Its controversial presidential campaign advertisement was reported by Indonesian Democracy Radar to Bawaslu (GESA) on 20 November 2023 due to alleged violations.
 The advertisement was first aired on 14 November, the day when presidential serial numbers were drawn, two weeks just prior campaign start on 28 November.
 Also, the advertisement appears to feature children, although the campaign team claimed that those images were made by artificial intelligence.
 The Indonesian Children's Protection Commission (KPAI) responded to the advertisement as a misuse.

 On 12 December, Prabowo went viral after his commentary about Anies Baswedan ethics by said "ndasmu etik" (English: Ethics, your animal head!) which is considered insulting him.
 His spokesperson later stated that it was just a joke.

 On 26 December 2023, during his visit to Aceh, Prabowo stated that Indonesian government must pay attention to the interests of the people who still live under welfare rather than Rohingya refugees.

 Logistics

-Prabowo Subianto's campaign spent 207 billion Indonesian rupiahs (13.22 million 2024 United States dollars), ahead of Anies Baswedan 2024 presidential campaign of 49 billion rupiahs but behind Ganjar Pranowo 2024 presidential campaign spendings of 506 billion rupiahs.
+Prabowo Subianto's campaign spent 207 billion Indonesian rupiahs (13.22 million 2024 US dollars), ahead of Anies Baswedan 2024 presidential campaign of 49 billion rupiahs but behind Ganjar Pranowo 2024 presidential campaign spendings of 506 billion rupiahs.